Puja-Saraf/CoDev-hh2/Contributing.md

 ## 🤝 Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 The *Issues* tab is a good place to begin!

 1. Fork the project repo
 2. Clone the forked repo on your machine